ibm-cloud-docs/BlockStorage/ordering-through-cli.md

 # Ordering {{site.data.keyword.blockstorageshort}} through the SLCLI
 {: #orderingthroughCLI}

-You can use the SLCLI to place orders for products that are normally ordered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+You can use the SLCLI to place orders for products that are normally ordered through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 In the SL API, an order can consist of multiple order containers.
 The order CLI works with one order container only.

-For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
+For more information about how to install and use the SLCLI, see [Python CLI Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
 {:tip}

 ## Searching for available {{site.data.keyword.blockstorageshort}} offers